Kells2234/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?

+The consumer runs until told to stop.

 ## Ready for Work